 Employee Safety

-National Safety Council (NSC) estimates the overall cost of accidental injuries at work in 2019 at $171.0 billion.
+National Safety Council (NSC) estimates the overall cost of accidental injuries at work in 2019 to be $171.0 billion.
 Wage and productivity losses and medical and administrative expenses have been calculated into the total.
-There are also hidden costs, such as the worth of employees’ time who got involved in the accident but did not get a severe injury.
+There are also hidden costs, such as the worth of the time of employees who got involved in the accident but did not get a severe injury.

 When compared to other industries, manufacturing has a comparatively higher rate of fatalities and injuries per year.
 Using the Internet of Things in manufacturing to boost factory safety and reduce accidents is set to remain a popular trend.